VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 4. Prefix codes can also be used to create GIS SPANs in the Intersection Table based on the type of unlanded structure or common interest parcel.
 The same two-letter system described above can be implemented followed by the town code (first three digits of the town SPAN) and a four-digit sequential numeric count (e.g., CO-003-0001, MH-003-0002, CO-003-0003, CO-003-0004, etc.).

-5. Tax Department guidance on attribution of unlanded structures should be updated and made uniform to reflect the prefix codes and mapping practices (e.g., in the Listers and Assessors Handbook).
+5. Tax Department guidance on attribution of unlanded structures should be updated and made uniform to reflect the prefix codes and mapping practices (e.g., in the [Lister and Assessor Handbook](https://tax.vermont.gov/sites/tax/files/documents/GB-1143.pdf)).

-## 3.3 Require Standardized CAMA Data Submittal to SoV
+## 3.3 Require Standardized CAMA Data Access/Submittal to the State of Vermont

-The monthly submission of standardized CAMA data to the State of Vermont, or the ability to access a read-only API source on a regular basis, should be required for the dataset to remain complete and current.
 CAMA data are the best source of information for detailed and current property descriptions statewide.
-Standardizing these data and requiring their submittal to the State of Vermont for regular and uniform publication, particularly when combined with existing parcel data, will aid improved pace and accuracy of appraisals, provide spatial context, facilitate data visualization and trend analysis, and increase data accessibility.
+Standardizing these data and requiring their submittal to the State of Vermont for regular and uniform publication, particularly when combined with existing parcel data, will aid improved pace and accuracy of appraisals, facilitate data visualization and trend analysis, and increase data accessibility.
 Without a submittal requirement for CAMA data it is likely the dataset will become fragmented, incomplete, or stale over time.
 VCGI's Parcel Program, for example, is a voluntary program with data ranging from less than six months to over six years old, despite the widespread visibility, utility, and value of parcel data.

+Ideally, CAMA vendors will provide VCGI with access to a read-only, credentialized API service endpoint for the transfer and extraction of CAMA data.
+VCGI will work with CAMA vendors to ensure compatability with the data standard and schema.
+In the absence of a service endpoint, vendors should submit standardized CAMA directly to VCGI.
+In either case, updated data should be made available and/or submitted on a monthly basis for the dataset to remain complete and current.

+Following receipt of the updated CAMA data each month, VCGI will work to incorporate the fields listed in Section 3.2.1 in the [Parcel Viewer](https://experience.arcgis.com/experience/b5a5cc7663c84761a305f70b913e1a60) and [Geodata Portal](https://geodata.vermont.gov/).
+In the Parcel Viewer, users will be able to access CAMA data easily and in relation to existing parcel, Grand List, and Property Transfer data.
+The comprehensive, tabular CAMA dataset will be available publicly for download through the Geodata Portal.

 ## 3.4 Example Statute Updates
 >[Section] "Assessor database" means the database of property information maintained by a municipalities' lister(s) or assessor(s); it is also referred to as a Computer Aided Mass Appraisal (CAMA) system or Computer Aided Mass Appraisal database